DorAm1010/ex4/README.md

 # ex4
-this project runs a parallel server able to recieve up to 10 clients where each client is delivering an nxn(square matrix) maze from a client, where each cell of that maze contains the cost of stepping into it and each cell is comma seperated and each row is separated by newline character, a starting point indicated as i,j then newline character sequented by an end point indicated the same and returning the best path to get out of the maze.
+this project runs a parallel server able to recieve up to 10 clients where each client is delivering a problem represented as an nxn(square matrix) maze from a client, where each cell of that maze contains the cost of stepping into it and each cell is comma seperated and each row is separated by newline character, a starting point indicated as i,j then newline character sequented by an end point indicated the same and returning the best path to get out of the maze, essentially solving the clients problem.

 ## Installation
 in order to run this program you need a c++(g++) compiler.